Durham in Wonderland

 “The things they carried were largely determined by necessity….
 Until he was shot, Ted Lavender carried six or seven ounces of premium dope, which for him was a necessity.
 Mitchell Sanders, the RTO, carried condoms.
 Norman Bowker carried a diary.
 Ray Kiley carried comic books….
 Necessity dictated.”

--Tim O’Brien, from The Things They Carried
+Tim O’Brien, from The Things They Carried

 For nearly a decade, I have lived out of suitcases and one unfortunate back-pack that has graciously suffered being tied to the tops of school buses and pick-up trucks, stuffed in the belly of trains and dragged down dirt roads, silently keeping company alongside dead goats and live chickens.
 Throughout my twenties, I have carried most of my possessions on my back.
 The contents of the bag evolve as the representations of what I hold important or necessary shift with time, location, and my own whims.